lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/allatoms.rst

 .. admonition:: Running LAMMPS in parallel
     :class: info

-    This simulation may be a bit slow to complete on one single core.
+    This simulation may be a bit slow to complete on 1 single core.
     You can speed it up by running LAMMPS on multiple cores, by typing:

     .. code-block:: bash